Connect to ChatGPT #

 Plugin_AnyScript_Command=python.exe -u chatgpt.py

-For macOS or Linux, write the same command as you would on the command line.
-Here is an example:
+On macOS or Linux, write the same command line you would use in the terminal.
+Example:

 Plugin_AnyScript_Command=python -u chatgpt.py

-• Connect in streaming mode and sequentially receive response characters from the server in token units.
+- Connect in streaming mode and receive response text token by token.

 # tested on openai 1.3.9